jnk0le/simple-crt/README.md

 - write something to console and press enter
 - terminate as usual

-To redirect default handlers to ":tt" assignments one of the following macros
+To redirect default handlers to ":tt" assignments one of the following macros:
 ```
 WRITE_REDIRECT_TO_SPECIAL_PATH_TT_STDOUT
 WRITE_REDIRECT_TO_SPECIAL_PATH_TT_STDERR